13 Life Lessons We Can Learn from Zoolander

 Derek has just hit Stage Seven of the Hero’s Journey – Meeting with the Goddess.
 His experience with Matilda is certainly odd, but he feels connected to her in a way that allows him to experience pure love.

-I think it’s fairly obvious that none of us like to spend much time dwelling on the sexual histories of our respective partners; whether it’s feelings of inadequacy or guilt or mistrust, no matter what, it makes us feel a little weird.
-But, as Derek shows us, a person is more than the sum of their sexual experience, and should judged as such.
+I think it’s fairly obvious that none of us like to spend much time dwelling on the sexual histories of our respective partners; whether it’s feelings of inadequacy or guilt or mistrust, it usually makes us feel a little weird.
+But, as Derek shows us, a person is more than the sum of their sexual experience, and should never be judged for their choices.

 But, impressive though he may have been, one thing Derek Zoolander could not claim to be was an ambiturner—a shortcoming that frustrated him daily.
 However, it was this very limitation that allowed Derek to achieve his greatest success.